 The attendees discussed the possibility of forming an advisory group of local people / community steering group who could be engaged to consider and develop ideas.
-An interest in this was expressed and it was suggested that there could be local Spokes members who could provide a cyclist's perspective.
-Two members suggested inviting a broader range of groups, such as including pedestrians, disabled users, and people scooting or using adapted bikes.
-It was noted that there may be staff or students at the university who could provide some of these perspectives and they could try to contact them via the Student's Union.
+DW expressed an interest in this and suggested that there could be local Spokes members who could provide a cyclist's perspective.
+PM and DP both suggested inviting a broader range of groups, such as including pedestrians, disabled users, and people scooting or using adapted bikes.
+SW noted that there may be staff or students at the university who could provide some of these perspectives and she could try to contact them via the Student's Union.

-It was highlighted that some of the streets being considered for quiet street-type treatments are currently not very quiet.
+DW highlighted that some of the streets that are being considered for quiet street-type treatments are currently not very quiet.
 Millhill was the primary street that was noted.
-It was explained that on race days and at school drop-off and pick-up times the street can be busy and there can be vehicles idling.
-In response, it was noted that it is recognised that not all of the streets where a quiet street-type intervention has been offered as an option would currently meet the criteria.
+DW explained that on race days and at school drop-off and pick-up times the street can be busy and there can be vehicles idling.
+In response, WP noted that it is recognised that not all of the streets where a quiet street-type intervention has been offered as an option would currently meet the criteria.
 Some of these streets would require some measures to reduce traffic volumes and / or speeds to an acceptable level.
-Some possible interventions were suggested, such as raised tables and / or modal filters.
-It was highlighted that the infrastructure needs to be suitable for all users, including young or inexperienced cyclists, and that the designs will be developed with this in mind.
+WP suggested some possible interventions, such as raised tables and / or modal filters.
+WP highlighted that the infrastructure needs to be suitable for all users, including young or inexperienced cyclists, and that the designs will be developed with this in mind.

-A question regarding whether QMU currently have access to any adapted bikes was asked.
-The member responded that they don't currently have access to any, and that they had applied for funding for some but were not successful.
+SW was asked whether QMU currently have access to any adapted bikes.
+She responded that they don't currently have access to any, and that they had applied for funding for some but were not successful.
 QMU have funding to put in cycle parking suitable for adapted bikes.